 2) Experience – Converse with the students about the new information.
 Invite them to freely write and draw about it at home.
 Ignite them to further research about it.
 Run an online quiz.
 Demonstrate by watching a YouTube video together.
 Show them art that brings the subject to life.
 Ask if they have ideas for a game, quiz, PP presentation, or slideshow to deepen the understanding.
 If this is too much, ask them to study the subject a bit on their own, then send you an insight or something new they discovered on WhatsApp but limit it to 3 sentences.
 Something like a Twitter twit.
 That way they will have to focus.
 Enable the use of up to 3 emojis.
 They are the wonders of today’s highly effective communication.
 Pictures are also good, but just one.

 3) Examine – Check out the kid's ideas.

 4) Elevate – Recommend how to mold them into original educational products.
 Or just gather them up to share with the class on the next online meeting.

 5) Express – Invite the students to say something about their products during the meeting.
 Add in emphasis on what each contributes to learning the subject.
 At the end the students will be exposed to all that you might have taught, if you just lectured.
 They would simply experience a much more meaningful learning, quality autonomous learning time, and a boost in creative confidence.

 Before we part here is some news:

-1) I am going to be officially part of the faculty of 3Dux Design University.
-I will send you a link to the activities I offer with their fun kits based on my STEAM book Creative Children Like the Animals of the World next week.
-In the meantime, check out this fun educational activity!
-The wonderful Marci Klein from SDux Design presents her next STEM show offering a new activity on Friday at noon!
+1) I am now officially part of the faculty of 3Dux Design University.
+Here is a link to activities about animal vision based on my book Creative Children Like the Animals of the World.

 Good luck and enjoy,